CONCEPT ANALYSIS

 Dregs residents who've lived through multiple blackouts describe the first hours with a word that corporate communications teams have flagged for suppression in post-blackout sentiment analysis: clarity.

-The Boredom Weapon fails.
-Wholesome dispensaries go dark.
-Relief streams stop.
-The Content Flood dries up.
+The Boredom Weapon fails. dispensaries go dark.
+Relief streams stop. dries up.
 For the first time since the last blackout, nothing is being provided and everything needs doing.
 The person who can purify water is more important than the person who trades consciousness futures, and both of them know it, and neither of them needs the distinction explained.

-The most productive community organizing in the Dregs' history has occurred during blackouts, when the population is too busy surviving to be sufficiently occupied.
+The most productive community organizing in the ' history has occurred during blackouts, when the population is too busy surviving to be sufficiently occupied.

 The Narrative Response